stryker-mutator/stryker-net/docs/Configuration.md

 ```

 ## Mutation level
-Stryker support multiple mutation levels.
+Stryker supports multiple mutation levels.
 Each level comes with a specific set of mutations.
 Each level contains the mutations of the levels below it.
 By setting the level to `Complete` you will get all possible mutations and the best mutation testing experience.
 This comes at the price of longer runtime, as more mutations have to be tested at higher levels.

 The levels are as follows:
 - Basic